According to a report from Verto it was found that more and more people are opting to switch to Mac. If you’re one of them, this post is for you.

 Using Trackpad on Mac Efficiently

-The best part of this trackpad is that you can click anywhere and it will register as left click or tap.
+The best part of this trackpad is that you can click anywhere and it will register as a left click or tap.
 To specifically click to perform certain actions, you can click the bottom left or right.
 Furthermore, the click also is so smooth that it almost feels that you’ve tapped and not clicked.

 For some alien reason, macOS doesn’t come with a tap to select enabled.
-You need to open System Preferences Trackpad and check ‘Tap to click’
+You need to open the System Preferences Trackpad and check ‘Tap to click’

 There are a lot of gestures you can apply on the trackpad to perform a ton of tasks.
 Most of the heavy lifting is done by the trackpad in navigating you through the mac – all day long.